THE GRANGE PRIMARY SCHOOLGiving Every Child, Every Chance, Every Day

 The school will make arrangements for parents to exercise their statutory right of withdrawal of their children from religious education if this is their wish.
 We ask that this should be done formally in writing.

 Children are taught to care for their bodies, ensure their own health and safety and know what to do in emergencies.
 A range of materials is used to teach personal, social and emotional education to develop children’s understanding of issues that affect them personally.
-The school has recently renewed its Healthy Schools Standard and will continue to maintain this interest in encouraging Healthy Lifestyles for all our pupils.
+The school has achieved the Healthy Schools Standard and continues to encourage Healthy Lifestyles for all our pupils.

 Educational visits both local and further afield are organised for all age groups.
 These are seen as a vital part of the children’s learning – we seek parental support in order to make these happen.
 These trips are valuable and enjoyable experiences for all the children.